Lilies are a complex group of plants, but you can simplify them into two distinct types, the Asiatic and the Oriental.

 In the ground

-Planting depth varies from six to eight inches.
-Ask your lily specialist for advice.
+Planting depth varies from six to eight inches, depending on variety.

 Certain lilies can be left to multiply in the garden setting.